 For Mortgage-backed Securities, credit impairment is assessed using a similar approach to corporate debt securities.
 The Company identifies the securities that are investment grade and the Company generally expects to recover the entire amortized cost basis of all securities that are investment grade, in the absence of any issuer specific negative information.
 The securities that fall below investment grade are analyzed further to calculate the credit and non-credit loss components.
 The Company determines its best estimate of projected cash flows and develops these estimates on a security by security basis.
-The Company recorded gross OTTI, all of which was attributable to credit loss, for mortgage-backed securities of \$37,000 and \$464,000 in 2014 and 2013, respectively.
+The Company recorded gross OTTI, all of which was attributable to credit loss for mortgage-backed securities, was de minimis in 2015 and 2014.